pershyn/storm-debian-packaging/README.md

 This project provides separate packages for each service with corresponding systemd unit files.
 According to debian paradigm, the systemd services should be enabled and start right after the package installation.

-Packages for following service are provided:
+Packages for following services are provided:
 - `storm-drpc`
 - `storm-logviewer`
 - `storm-nimbus`
 - `storm-supervisor`
 - `storm-ui`

-Also there is `storm-common` package, that is used a dependency to those service-packages.
+Also there is `storm-common` package, that is a dependency for the service-packages.
-There is also `storm` package that installs (and starts) all provided services.
+There is also `storm` package that installs and starts all provided services, which may be useful on single-node setup.

 Previously init scripts, upstart conf and runit files were provided.
 Now only systemd is supported.
 See History section below for details.